Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 The documents you’ll need to convert your foreign driving licence depend on your unique situation.
 However, you'll typically need the following:

-- Original valid foreign driving licence from your home country.
+An original, valid foreign driving licence from your home country.

-- Official Arabic translation of your licence (if not in English or Arabic)
+Official Arabic translation of your licence (if not in English or Arabic)

-- Emirates ID (original and copy)
+Emirates ID (original and copy)

-- Eye test results from an RTA-approved optical centre
+Eye test results from an RTA-approved optical centre

-- Two passport-size photographs
+Two passport-size photographs

-- Residency visa copy
+Residency visa copy

-- NOC (if required by your employer or visa sponsor)
+NOC (if required by your employer or visa sponsor)

 For certain situations, such as:

-- For Diplomats:
+For Diplomats:

-- Diplomatic passport + copy
+Diplomatic passport + copy

-- Original driving licence
+Original driving licence

-- Electronic eye test
+Electronic eye test

-- A letter from the Ministry of Foreign Affairs valid for at least 6 months from the date of submission
+A letter from the Ministry of Foreign Affairs, valid for at least 6 months from the date of submission

-- A diplomatic card for embassies, consulates, and international organisations instead of the Emirates ID.
+A diplomatic card for embassies, consulates, and international organisations instead of the Emirates ID.

-If your foreign licence is not in Arabic or English, you’ll need to provide a certified legal translation in Dubai, which must be stamped and attested to be accepted by the Roads and Transport Authority (RTA) or relevant traffic department.
+If your foreign licence is not in Arabic or English, you’ll need to provide a certified legal translation in Dubai, which must be stamped and attested to be accepted by the Roads and Transport Authority (RTA) or the relevant traffic department.

 Step 3: Get your eye test done

 An eye test is mandatory for all licence applicants.
-You can complete this at any RTA-approved optical clinic such as Al Jaber, Yateem, or Grand Optics.
+You can complete this at any RTA-approved optical clinic, such as Al Jaber, Yateem, or Grand Optics.
 The test checks your visual acuity and other key eye metrics and costs around AED 100–150.
 The results are submitted electronically to the RTA system.

-Step 4: Visit the RTA or Apply Online
+Step 4: Visit the RTA or apply online

 You can apply in person at the RTA in Dubai, Abu Dhabi Police - Drivers and Vehicles licensing Department in Abu Dhabi, or the Ministry of Interior offices in Sharjah and other emirates.
 Submit all documents and pay the applicable fee (usually between AED 400–900, depending on Emirates and service types).
 You can also complete this application online.